 Each BTC address is unique and each address has an important piece of cryptographic information associated known as keys.

 The address which we are referring to here is the public key.
 It is similar to your bank account number and you can share it with anyone to receive Bitcoin.
 The another one is private key (private address) and is paired together with public key but are not identical (asymmetric).
-It is similar to your bank account password and it allows you to control your Bitcoins.
+It is similar to your bank account password and it allows you to control your Bitcoins held in the public address.
 The private key determines the ownership of Bitcoin and so it should be kept secret.

 If you’d like someone to send you Bitcoin then all you do is supply your Bitcoin address (Public key / address).
 But to spend Bitcoin from that address you need to prove the network that you are the owner of the private key of the associated public address.
 Hope that explains.
 Now that you’ve understood the importance of private keys all you need is a Bitcoin wallet that gives you full control over your private keys.